AWinterman/awinterman.github.com/_posts/2019-05-05-Whats-the-Matter-with-Personality-Tests.md

 > people’s physical capacity to the needs of the job.
 >
 > Whether it’s the equipment, or the whole work environment, design must
-> accommodate more people who are outside the average &hellip; because in reality no
+> accommodate more people who are outside the average &hellip; because in
-> one is actually average.
+> reality no one is actually average.

 Yes, most trait-based models of personality have more than one axis, but I hope the parallel is clear.
 The built environment is an edifice of our understanding of people, and the way they use that environment.
 The failure of early cockpit designers was to mistake the power of the statistic.
-They replaced the power of their own perceptions (obviously there are small and large people, whose differing geometries will affect their ability to operate a specific machine) with faith in a technical mechanic whose inner workings they did not fully understand.
+They trusted the mean over their own perceptions (obviously there are small and large people, whose differing geometries will affect their ability to operate a specific machine).
+Instead of their own human understanding, they relied on faith in a technical mechanic whose inner workings they did not fully understand.

 ## Expectations Matter